Black Friday iPhone SE deals: what can you expect to pay in 2020

 Black Friday iPhone SE deals are set up to offer a unique promotion from Apple - a budget phone at an even lower price.
-But what kind of deals can we expect to see on this cheap iPhone in 2020?
+But what kind of deals can we expect to see on iPhone SE deals in 2020?

 Unfortunately, this is all a bit of a guessing game.
 Where normally we could just look at what kind of offers were available from last year, the iPhone SE is a new device this year, only released back in April.